renanrdaros/nvimconfig/README.md

 ### 5.1 Clangd

 `clangd` is a C++ language server.
-Run the the following commands to install it:
+Run the following commands to install it:

 ```sh
 sudo apt install clangd-14